Why Focusing on Employee Benefits Sustainability is the Best Shot at Success

 You Get What You Pay For

-Some insurance companies might come in cheaper at the forefront, but if they’re not priced for sustainability, the plan is all but guaranteed a large increase in rates at renewal.
-Then employers are left with a tough choice – accept the huge spike in rates, or walk away and find a new carrier and repeat the process again and again.
-Even worse, some employers might decide to scrap the plan altogether, leaving employees without coverage and more than likely a little… ahem, disappointed.
+Some employee benefits plans might be cheaper.
+However, if they’re not sustainably priced, the plan could experience a significant increase in rates at renewal.
+Then employers are left with a tough choice – accept the increase in rates, or change their insurance carrier.
+Even worse, some employers might decide to scrap the plan altogether, leaving employees without coverage.

-Focusing on sustainability and longevity of a benefits plan sets a business up for success, and although the rates might be higher, they’ll generally be more sustainable over time than those that are discounted.
+Focusing on the sustainability and longevity of a benefits plan sets a business up for success.
+Although the rates might be higher, they’ll generally be more sustainable over time than those that are discounted.
 We believe in the importance of sustainability and longevity in employee benefits plans, and we think that Advisors and employers alike should consider the same.
 It all starts with a change in mindset.

 Changing Your Mindset

-When approaching the implementation of a new benefits plan, either from the perspective of an Advisor selling the plan, or the employer taking it on, it’s important to approach it with the right mindset.
-Think of the benefits plan not as a box you’re checking to please current or prospective employees, (“Yep, we’ve got a good company culture, vacation hours, and now a benefits plan… Check, check, check!”) or a quick sale, but instead as an investment in your business and its future.
+When implementing a new benefits plan, it’s important to approach it with the right mindset.
+Think of the benefits plan as an investment in your business and its future.

 We’ve got two main points to make here:

-1. Offering a benefits plan is proven to make employees happier, more engaged, and drives increases in productivity that can translate into real value very quickly.
+1. Employees are happier with a benefits plan.
+It drives increases in productivity that can translate into real value very quickly.
 All of that better positions employers and their employees to build a better, more efficient company.
-Investment in the future?
-Check.

-2. To plan for the future, you’ve got to be in it for the long haul.
-Group benefits are an investment – one that can take time to bear fruit.
-That means that to get the most out of offering employee benefits, they need to be in effect for a while, and just because you can’t immediately see the results, doesn’t mean they’re not there!
-Changing plans and providers frequently is a hassle for all parties involved, and it opens up the potential for liability issues should things get lost in translation during the shuffle.
+2. Group benefits are an investment — you’ve got to be in it for the long haul.
+To get the most out of offering employee benefits, they need to be in effect for a while.
+Just because you can’t immediately see the results doesn’t mean they’re not there!
+Changing plans and providers frequently is a hassle for everyone.
+It also opens up the potential for liability issues.

 Consider Your Benefits Philosophy

-Basically, it’s much easier to add new coverage to the plan later on as funds become more available or gaps in coverage are identified than it is to take things away when it becomes clear the plan is unsustainable.
-The same principle applies when it comes to choosing a plan that is sustainable upfront because when it comes time for renewal, employers may need to make some tough choices that could potentially leave employees unhappy and without coverage.
+It’s much easier to add new coverage to the plan later on.
+The same principle applies when it comes to choosing a sustainable upfront plan because when it comes time for renewal.
+Employers may need to make tough choices that could potentially leave employees unhappy and without coverage.

 Summing up Sustainability

-To maintain a benefits plan in the long-run that will keep employees happy, healthy, and financially secure, a focus on sustainability is a must.
+Maintaining a benefits plan in the long run that keeps employees happy, healthy, and financially secure.
+A focus on sustainability is a must.
 How can you rely on a plan knowing that, when renewal comes, a huge rate increase is practically guaranteed?
 How can you reliably plan for the future with the looming threat of a bad renewal on the rise?

 Paying for the sustainability of a plan upfront and planning for its longevity as a solution to keep employees healthy is arguably the best way forward.
-Crafting a lean, more affordable plan to start can be a viable path to building a sustainable plan (remember: roll forward, not backward), and always keep your benefits philosophy at the forefront of any decision-making.
+Starting with a more affordable plan can be a viable path to building a sustainable plan, and always keep your benefits philosophy at the forefront of any decision-making.